 - infections that weaken the immune system

-It’s best to start with 1/2 cup (4 ounces) and work up to as much 1 1/2 cups (12 ounces).
+It’s best to start with 1/2 cup (4 ounces) of colloidal oatmeal and work up to as much 1 1/2 cups (12 ounces).

-Infuse with Lavender
+Infuse with lavender

 You don’t have to get in a bath full of oatmeal to help your skin.
-In fact, you don’t even have to grind the oats.
+In fact, you don’t have to grind the oats.
 Make an oatmeal solution you can apply to bandages for your skin, or dab on with a cloth or cotton ball.